During our visit to Rome, Andy and I took an extra day to hop on a train and visit Pisa, Italy.

-On a week-long trip to Rome, my husband and I took a 2.5 hour train ride for a day trip to Pisa, Italy.
-I’d seen pictures in textbooks of that iconic leaning tower for years and never dreamt that I’d actually see it in person.
+For years, I’d seen pictures in textbooks of that iconic leaning tower but never dreamt that I’d actually see it in person.
 I was always intrigued by the story of the Leaning Tower and how the true architect is unknown, though highly considered to be Bonanno Pisano.
-Many tales of Pisano include how he was embarrassed by the lean of the tower, since it was built on soft ground, and fled to Sicily.
+Rumors have it that Pisano fled to Sicily after constructing the tower because he was embarrassed that it turned out to be leaning.
+Little did he know the soil underneath was soft, causing the structure to lean and having nothing to do with Pisano’s architectural skills afterall.

-Although Pisa is home to around 100,000 people, it seems like a small town when you’re walking around.
-The main attractions are generally centralized, leaving the cobblestoned roads open from tourists.
-The entire city is adorned with enchanting Tuscany-inspired terracotta roofs and smells of authentic Italian pasta, floating through the air and begging you to indulge.
+Pisa is home to around 100,000 people but as we were walking the streets it definitely didn’t feel like a busy place; we were able to roam freely through cobblestone alleyways without many other people in sight.
+The main attractions, like hte Tower and the Plaza, are generally centralized, leaving most of the roads open from tourists.
+The entire city is adorned with enchanting Tuscany-inspired terracotta roofs and smells of authentic Italian pasta float through the air as you whisk your way around the city.

-Our train was on a direct route from Roma Termini to the Pisa Centrale train station, departing at 8:30 a.m. and arriving in Pisa around 11 a.m.
-We returned the same evening back to Rome at about 11 p.m.
+We took a train with a direct route from Roma Termini to the Pisa Centrale train station.
+We departed Rome at 8:30 a.m., arriving in Pisa around 11 a.m. and returned to Rome the same evening at around 11 p.m.
 While it may seem like a short period to visit and explore a city, I found that we had ample time to see what Pisa had to offer.
 If you want to go directly to the Leaning Tower from the train station, the walk will take about 10 minutes.

-Once we arrived at the train station, we headed east to find a quaint little restaurant called Ristorante Lo Schiaccianoci.
-It’s only open for lunch from 12-3 and then for dinner in the evenings, so we caught it at a good time.
-The meal I had at this restaurant was the first time I was able to indulge in authentic Italian pizza and Tortellini Carbonara and it was to die for.
+Once we arrived at the train station, we headed east to find a quaint little place to eat called Ristorante Lo Schiaccianoci.
+The restaurant’s only open for lunch from 12-3 and then for dinner in the evenings so we were lucky to catch it at an open hour.
+The meal I ordered was my first opportunity to indulge in authentic Italian pizza and Tortellini Carbonara and it was absolutely to die for.
 The wine we drank was a local Italian semi-sweet white.

 Exploring the Town

-After eating, we continued heading east to adventure.
+After eating, we continued heading east to explore the town a bit before heading to the Leaning Tower.
 Along the way, we stumbled upon many beautiful buildings, embellished with Romanesque architecture and detailed statues.

 The Arno River runs directly through Pisa and is charmingly lined with Italian-style stucco houses.
 When we were in Rome, I didn’t get that Italianesque-feel as I’m sure I would in Tuscany or Venice so coming to Pisa was a breath of fresh air.